China in Depth (20 days)

 Day 1/Thu: Departing for Shanghai

-Depart from a city of your choice.
-You’ll lose a day upon crossing the International Date Line.
+Depart from a city of your choice and lose a day upon crossing the International Date Line.

 Day 2/Fri: Arrival in Shanghai

-Meet the driver on arrival and transfer to the hotel.
+Meet the driver on arrival for transfer to the hotel.
 You’ll have the balance of the day at leisure.
 The guide will get in touch with you tonight.

 Day 3/Sat: Shanghai (B/L/D)

-With a population of 25 million, Shanghai is China’s largest city, which delights the visitor with its futuristic skyline and historical landmarks.
-As China’s leading gateway to the world, Shanghai plays a prominent global role as a hub of commerce, finance, cultural exchange, fashion, technology and transport.
+With a population of 24.9 million (2021), Shanghai is China’s biggest city, which delights the visitor with its futuristic skyline and historical landmarks.

-Following tour orientation we visit Jade Buddha Temple located in an old neighbourhood, the famous waterfront promenade known as the Bund, and the Yu Garden at the old town centre.
-We wrap up today’s sightseeing with a drive through the glitzy financial centre opposite the Bund on the other side of the Huangpu River.
+Following the tour orientation we visit Jade Buddha Temple located in an old neighbourhood, the famous waterfront promenade known as the Bund, and the Yu Garden in the old town centre.
+We wrap up the day with a drive through the glitzy financial district of Lujiazui on the opposite side of the Bund across Huangpu River.

 Day 4/Sun: Shanghai (B)

 Free day to explore on your own.
-We recommend Shanghai Museum and the Urban Planning Exhibition Center.
-Shanghai Museum, a great place to explore on your own (audio guide available for a fee), is frequently cited by visitors as one of the best of its kind in China with a treasure trove collected from around the country.
+We recommend Shanghai Museum and the Urban Planning Exhibition Center nearby.
+Shanghai Museum is frequently cited by visitors as one of the best of its kind in China, it is also a great place to explore on your own.

-Our full-day schedule takes in the historic Tiger Hill, Humble Administrator’s Garden, a short canal cruise and Suzhou Silk Embroidery Research Institute or a filature (silk reeling mill).
-We should be back at the hotel around dinnertime.
+Our full-day schedule takes in historic Tiger Hill, Humble Administrator’s Garden, Suzhou Museum (designed by I. M. Pei), North Pagoda and a short canal cruise.
+Those interested in shopping can ask to be dropped off at the Silk Embroidery Research Institute or a filature (silk reeling mill) on the way back to the hotel.

 This morning we board the bullet train for Wuhan, capital of Hubei Province and arrive around lunchtime.